edgeimpulse/edge-impulse-runner-rs/README.md

 - Continuous classification mode support
 - Debug output option

-## Communication Protocol
+## Inference Communication Protocol

-The Edge Impulse Runner uses a Unix socket-based IPC mechanism to communicate with the model process.
+The Edge Impulse Inference Runner uses a Unix socket-based IPC mechanism to communicate with the model process.
 The protocol is JSON-based and follows a request-response pattern.

 ### Protocol Messages